DBS boss Gupta faces biggest test in Indonesia

 The risk, he said, came from mergers and acquisitions that erode value.

-Gupta was one of Citigroup's earliest recruits in Asia under the U.S. bank's management associate programme and he benefited from its policy of moving people across businesses.
+Gupta was one of Citigroup's earliest recruits in Asia under the U.S. bank's management associate program and he benefited from its policy of moving people across businesses.

 People who have worked with him say he has a good grasp of detail that reflects his experience in consumer and corporate banking.
 He is tough on senior managers but charming with customers and junior employees.